Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Proposed Method

 The preceding updates give an efficient algorithm we call TOUCAN (Tensor rank-One Update on the Complex grassmanniAN) for computing each variable in the Fourier domain with simple, efficient linear algebra operations and fast Fourier transforms.
-TOUCAN is numerically stable by maintaining orthonormality on the tensor Grassmannian and is constant in memory use, scaling linearly with the number of observed data samples instead of in polynomial-time like batch t-SVD methods.
+TOUCAN is numerically stable by maintaining orthonormality on the product of Grassmannians and is constant in memory use, scaling linearly with the number of observed data samples instead of in polynomial-time like batch t-SVD methods.
+In addition, like other t-SVD algorithms, independent computations in each slice (equivalently the blocks of the block-matrix terms) in the Fourier domain can be carried out in parallel.
 TOUCAN is summarized in Algorithm \ref{alg:toucan}.

+TOUCAN can handle two cases of online and streaming data.
+The first is incremental batch completion where the batch tensor is too large to read into local memory, but can be stored elsewhere.
+Our algorithm reads only slice $\slice{X}_t$ into local memory, updates its estimate of $\tU$ and weights $\slice{W}_t(\tU)$, discards this local copy of $\slice{X}_t$, and passes over each data slice like this in sequence.
+In this setting, it is possible to make multiple passes over the full batch while only reading parts into memory.
+This is a sensible approach when the underlying low-rank model is believed to be static or stationary throughout the batch.
+The second use case of TOUCAN is for purely streaming data where we seek to learn $\tU$ from each new observation and discard each observation completely after processing.
+The algorithm then tracks any changes in $\tU$ only from new observations and is able to track a time-varying low-rank model.

-\subsubsection{Memory and computational analysis}
+\subsection{Memory and computational analysis}